didw/DeepLearning-udacity-/README.md

 ## DeepLearning
+Thank you for the great lecture about DeepLearning and Tensorflow.

-This repository is cloned from Deep Learning lecture from udacity and added some notes mostly in lecture.
+This repository is cloned from Deep Learning lecture from udacity.

+Lecture screenshots are also included.

 I hope this code is helpful to understand Deep Learning and Tensorflow.